Followers

 Origins of the Term, Spy

 Words have meaning.
-So let’s drill down on the word, Spy – the central word in this series.
-Just where does it come from and what does it mean?
+So let’s examine the word, Spy – the key term in this series.
+Where does it originate from, and what does it mean?
 According to one source, the word comes from Old French and other European languages.

 A Noun